faldi-aqi/kintone-certification/readmeBak.md

 **Use Case 1**: Convert and Upload Customer Order Excel Files

 - **Actor**: User
-- **Description**: User uploads customer order Excel files.
-After submission, the button to upload the data into the purchase order App record appears on the detail page.
+- **Description**: User uploads customer order Excel files, which are then converted into purchase order records.
 - **Preconditions**: User has logged in and accessed the Order Management App, and the customer order has a unique order number.
-- **Postconditions**: New purchase order records are created when the button is pressed.
+- **Postconditions**: New purchase order records are created, the status is updated to "PO Received", and the record is assigned to a purchasing department member with the best expertise and least workload.

 ---